History of Good Friday

-For centuries, pilgrims have walked the Via Dolorosa, “the way of sorrow” in Jerusalem, following the path Jesus took from the judgment seat of Pilate at the Antonia in the eastern part of the city immediately north of the Temple through several “stations of the Cross” to the ultimate location at the Church of the Holy Sepulchre, the traditional site of the crucifixion and burial.
+For centuries pilgrims have walked the Via Dolorosa, “the way of sorrow” in Jerusalem, following the path Jesus took on Good Friday.
+Starting at the judgment seat of Pilate at the Antonia Fortress in the eastern part of the city immediately north of the Temple, the path follows 14 “Stations of the Cross” to the ultimate location at the Church of the Holy Sepulchre, the traditional site of the crucifixion and burial.

-The victim was first scourged with a flagellum to weaken him before he was hung on the cross.
-Near the top of the cross was affixed the titulus or inscription identifying the criminal and the cause of his execution.
+The victim was first scourged with a flagellum to weaken him before hanging on the cross.
+Near the top of the cross was the titulus or inscription that identified the criminal and the cause of his execution.

 Bill Petro, your friendly neighborhood historian

-In part from Paul L. Maier’s In the Fullness of Time
+Inspired in part by Paul L. Maier’s In the Fullness of Time